esieabot-ai

 }

-This simple program loops esieabot-ai to retrieve the list of markers as an array and iterate through it.
+This simple program loops to query esieabot-ai to retrieve the list of markers as an array and iterate through it.
 To compile it, add -lesieabot-ai -lcurl to the compile command.

 Use in Python